autocontracts/lightstreams/white-paper.md

 Development of client features will be undertaken by both open source development and core developers of the Lightstream Foundation.
 The Lightstream client will be initially developed for two target categories; desktop and mobile devices.

 Desktop clients will contain the full feature set of the Lightstreams client.
 It is envisioned that the primary use of the desktop client will be for content producers to add and manage their digital content.
-However consumers may also prefer to use this client to access content.
+However, consumers may also prefer to use this client to access content.

 The mobile version will be a light client version that will be optimised for tablet and mobile phone devices.
-Due to network bandwidth and processing constraints not all features will be available on this version.
+Due to network bandwidth and processing constraints, not all features will be available in this version.

 ## Go to Market Plan

 The initial goal of the Lightstreams network and the scope of this paper is the development of a publishing channel for digital books, with the particular focus on the academic and technical books.
 By selecting this niche market category, we believe that this will give the greatest opportunity to maximise market traction by targeting the most likely early adopters, IT and technical professionals.

-Once traction has been established in this niche market, horizontal expansion into other book categories will occur.
+Once traction has been established and the network hardened to servce this niche market, horizontal expansion into other book categories will occur.
 Following this, Lightstreams will expand to other forms of digital content such as music and video streaming.

 ## The Lightstreams Foundation